altays/wavBender/README.md

 # text2other

-To run, type "node app.js testFile.txt output -f=<m/w/j/g/r/b>"
+To run, type "node app.js inputs/testFile.txt outfile -f=<m/w/j/g/r/b>"

+This will use "testfile.txt" from the inputs folder as the source and save a new file starting with the name "outfile"

 Currently supports creating wav files from any kind of input.